ryardley/ts-bus/README.md

   }

   /*
-  The boilerplate code can be reduced by using the reducerSubscribeDefinition function.
+  The boilerplate code can be reduced by using the reducerSubscriber function.
-  subscriber: reducerSubscribeDefinition("count.**")
+  subscriber: reducerSubscriber("count.**")
   */

 });